wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 UTF-32 encoding represents each code point using a single 32-bit code unit, which means that every Unicode code point is represented using exactly 4 bytes of memory.
 The binary format for UTF-32 encoding uses the first 12 bits to store zeros, followed by 10 bits that represent the most significant bits of the code point value, and then 10 bits that represent the least significant bits of the code point value.

-### *Why No UTF-24*
+### *Why Not UTF-24 Encoding*

 UTF-24 is not an official Unicode encoding and is not widely used or supported.
 Three-byte encoding is not commonly used because it does not offer significant advantages over UTF-16 or UTF-32, which are the most widely used Unicode encodings.

 While it is theoretically possible to use a fixed-length encoding scheme that uses 3 bytes to represent each Unicode code point, such as in UTF-24 (if it ever exists), this encoding scheme would not offer significant benefits over UTF-8, UTF-16, or UTF-32 in terms of processing or space efficiency.
 Many software systems and programming languages are optimized for UTF-8, UTF-16, or UTF-32.
 Additionally, the most commonly used Unicode code points are smaller than 65536, so the use of three bytes per code point would result in wasted space.
-As a result, UTF-24 is not commonly used or widely supported.

 ### *Byte Order Mark*